Parareligion · Dossier

 He envisions a dystopian future in which women, at long last, take revenge for centuries of “male sexual compulsion” — by unleashing promiscuity, objectification, and mass suggestion upon the unsuspecting world.

-Waldemar diagnoses what he sees as the soulless sexuality of modernity: leading inevitably to frigidity, depression, “narcissistic partnerships”, and a rise in homosexuality (particularly among women, which he finds “frightening”).
+Waldemar diagnoses what he sees as the soulless sexuality of modernity: leading inevitably to frigidity, depression, “narcissistic partnerships”, and a rise in homosexuality, particularly among women, which he finds “frightening”.

-“Sexocracy”, artificial insemination, abortion, and “premeditated child murder” (as he styles birth control) threaten the sacred image of the “faithful and blessed mother”.
+“Sexocracy”, artificial insemination, abortion, and “premeditated child murder” — as he styles birth control — threaten the sacred image of the “faithful and blessed mother”.
 Instead, he foresees a world where the maternal ideal is supplanted by the “intelligent brute with muscles”.

 Despite this gloomy diagnosis, Waldemar offers an esoteric-evolutionary doctrine of hope:

-The development of the brain and sexuality should elevate humankind from base animal instinct to the “highest, human love”.
+• The development of the brain and sexuality should elevate humankind from base animal instinct to the “highest, human love”.

-He dreams of a future “whole human being” who will be “harsher, stricter” in thought, yet also more sensitive and profound in feeling.
+• He dreams of a future “whole human being” who will be “harsher, stricter” in thought, yet also more sensitive and profound in feeling.

 The vision is a curious mixture of cosmic love doctrine, atomic world-sympathy, and occult gender utopia.

-Waldemar integrates Crowley’s sexual magic, Nuit and Hadit, Liber AL, and the moonchild concept (rebranded as “Sonnenkind”, sunchild) — yet carefully avoids mentioning Crowley’s name.
+Waldemar integrates Crowley’s sexual magic, Nuit and Hadit, Liber AL, and the moonchild concept — rebranded as “Sonnenkind”, sunchild — yet carefully avoids mentioning Crowley’s name.
 Instead, he prefers to cite Eliphas Lévi or Paracelsus.
 The latter, with his doctrine of “corrupted semen”, provides the pseudo-scientific esoteric scaffolding for Waldemar’s sexual ethics.

-The Business of Magic
+The business of magic

-Waldemar’s worldview is not just teaching but product line: electro-acupuncture devices, gold-plated back rollers, sunproof sheets, oxygen-ionizing machines, tape recordings, foot reflex stimulators — all marketed as magical aids to life, embedded in his sexual-mystical philosophy.
+Waldemar’s worldview is not just teaching but product line: electro-acupuncture devices, gold-plated back rollers, sunproof sheets, oxygen-ionising machines, tape recordings, foot reflex stimulators — all marketed as magical aids to life, embedded in his sexual-mystical philosophy.

 Conclusion